 School of Healthcare Sciences

-The School of Healthcare Sciences will be located on a single site for the first time since its inception, with the development of a former auxiliary hospital adjacent to the University Hospital of Wales.
+The School of Healthcare Sciences will soon be located on a single site for the first time since its inception.

 The site was purchased by the University in 2018 for the purpose of creating bespoke teaching facilities for healthcare programmes that adjoin the UK’s second largest teaching hospital.
 The redevelopment will provide increased space for teaching and immersive simulated educational spaces on a much larger scale; Ty Dewi Sant will then be subsequently reconfigured with a focus on computer lab spaces and offices for staff.